Introducing L26 · The Operating-Alphabet Benchmark

 The benchmark is the measurement.
 The FSI is the infrastructure.

-A calibrated Full Syllable Inventory gives a language a declared operating alphabet — it tells models, evaluators, speech systems, dictionaries, and alignment pipelines what the valid units are.
+A calibrated Full Syllable Inventory gives a language a proper written-out alphabet — one clear, complete list that tells models, speech systems, dictionaries, and evaluators exactly which units are real.

 For English, that infrastructure already exists as A–Z. For Bantu languages, BantuNomics has built the equivalent at the syllable level: native-curated, standardized, versioned Full Syllable Inventories.
 L26 shows why that work matters.
 Without the FSI, models guess.
 With it, models can be measured, scaffolded, trained, and corrected against a standard.